samtools/htslib/samples/DEMO.md

 For fasta/fastq files, the index has to be loaded using fai_load3_format which takes the file, index file names and format.
 With single region specification fai_fetch64 can be used to get bases, and fai_fetchqual64 for quality in case of fastq data.
-With multiple region specification, with comma separattion, faidx_fetch_seq64 and faidx_fetch_qual64 does the job.
+With multiple region specification, with comma separation, faidx_fetch_seq64 and faidx_fetch_qual64 does the job.
 Regions has to be parsed using fai_parse_region in case of multiregion specifications. fai_adjust_region is used to adjust the start-end points based on available data.